-Provides an in-depth study of human pathological processes and their effects on homeostasis.
+Examines the application of biological principles and techniques to legal and forensic investigations to include examinations of human anatomical and physiological factors and changes; blood typing, genotyping and PCR; microbiological, entomological, botanical and environmental agents and their role in the determination of cause, time, manner and mode of death as well as other forensics applications.
+A weekly three hour laboratory is required.
+Prerequisites: Biology 114 or Biology 210/211/282 and at least one semester of Chemistry with laboratory above Chemistry 105.
+Lab fee.
+Credit, 4 hours.
+BI 406/BI 406H Pathophysiology pathological processes and their effects on homeostasis.
 Emphasis is on fundamental disease mechanisms and interrelationships among organ systems in deviations from homeostasis.
-Upon completion, students should be able to demonstrate a detailed knowledge of pathophysiology.
+Upon completion, students should be able to demonstrate a detailed knowledge of pathophysiological mechanisms.
 Course topics include the etiology, physical signs and symptoms, prognosis, and complications of major human diseases and their management.
 A weekly three hour laboratory emphasizes gross anatomy and histology of tissues compared with gross and clinical pathology and histopathology in disease states.
-Prerequisites: BI205, BI206, BI282 and CH110-111.
-Previous or concurrent enrollment in BI 307 highly recommended.
+Prerequisites: "C" or better in Biology 282, 210, and 211.
 Lab fee.
 Credit, 4 hours.